To help you feel confident at every step of the journey, we’ve broken down some commonly used industry terms.

 Inclusions refer to the fittings and fixtures that are sold with the property, as part of the price you’ve been quoted for.
 For example, some of Simonds’ standard inclusions are polished-edged mirrors, white ceilings, microwave space with a single power point, etc.

-Refers to the process of formally recording rights in land, or land ownership, for example when you purchase new land from a previous owner with the intention to build on it.
+Refers to the process of formally recording your registration of rights in land, or land ownership, for example when you purchase new land from a previous owner with the intention to build on it.
 You will not be able to commence your build until the land is titled.

 A significant and exciting milestone of a home build where brickwork, wall cladding, roofing and insulation are installed.
 It will now be possible to 'lock up' your home!